zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [APZ 152.2] (#apz152 .2) {#apz152 .2 .ref .apz} "Re-out properties or is
 They were the virtues of the instructed teacher or the ordained teacher or the virtues.
-Of which “try not” is the power of one's own quality or of the other Do not do.
+Of which "try not" is the power of one's own quality or of the other Do not do.
 Do not stiffness.
 The dimension does not do higher, and does not do. presumptuous Do not mind.
 From it the dimension shall be nouveth, By Seven Men The extinguisher was not said. are Buddhists by animals by shanty